Part II: Revenue Per Square Foot

 $1,200 per square foot → $1,440,000

-In practice, the “real” occupancy cost of a $60-per-square-foot lease often behaves closer to $75 or $90 per square foot annually once pass-throughs and operational overhead are considered.
+In practice, a lease advertised at $60 per square foot often behaves closer to $75 to $90 per square foot annually once pass-through costs and operating overhead are included.

-For 1,200 square feet, that can place total occupancy cost between $90,000 and $110,000 per year before payroll, food cost, or a single marketing dollar.
+For a 1,200-square-foot restaurant, total occupancy cost can therefore approach $90,000 to $110,000 annually before payroll, food cost, or a single marketing dollar appears on the ledger.

-That matters.
+That restraint matters.

-Model B — 1,800 Square Feet
+Model B: 1,800 Square Feet

-At the same $60 per square foot, annual base rent equals $108,000.
+At the same $60 per square foot, annual base rent becomes $108,000.

 At comparable revenue densities: